agp-ka32/LayoutGMN-pytorch/README.md

 The naming of each of the files is self-explanatory.

 ## Citation
-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, consider citing:

 ```
 @InProceedings{Patil_2021_CVPR,